 I have mentioned soft skills required by Architect’s elsewhere in these revision notes!
 But it almost goes without saying that the ability to clearly communicate at all levels with the customer will be an essential skill for any Architect involved with pre-sales.

 Additionally Solution Architects might be called upon to help estimate the costs of a solution.
 A key part of this would include any licensing costs / implications.
-And in some circumstances the Architect may actually need to revised the envisioned solution to take account of any limitations on the available licenses.
+And in some circumstances the Architect may actually need to revise the envisioned solution to take account of any limitations on the available licenses.

 The best Solution Architects are also very adept at spotting potential opportunities within existing projects or during customer meetings.
 It may therefore be common that they suggest potential leads to the sales team.